 The Kevin Moore keyboard intro kicks things off with a wicked 15/8 time signature.
 This same passage re-appears and this time it is played over alternating time signatures, starting off with 14/8 for 2 bars, then 13/8 for one bar and back to 14/8 for another bar.
 Then it goes back to 13/8, 14/8, 13/8, 7/8.

 In between you get a very metal like passage in the vein of “Immigrant Song” from Led Zeppelin, that moves between 7/4,6/4,4/4 and 5/8 time signatures over F#m, C#m and Em root notes.
 It doesn’t sound forced.
 It is very fluent like.

 The verse is unbelievable.
 Myung holds it all together with an unbelievable groove over a 7/4 and 6/4 time signature, that is supplemented by Kevin Moore’s choir like voicing’s outlining the Em9, Cmaj9, Amadd9 and Em9 chords.
 Myung paraphrases the novel “Atlas Shrugged” from Ayn Rand.

 There was no time for pain, no energy for anger The sightlessness of hatred slips away Walking through winter streets alone, He stops and take a breath With confidence and self-control

-I’m begging you from the bottom of my heart to show me understanding
+I look at the world and see no understanding I’m waiting to find some sense of strength I’m begging you from the bottom of my heart to show me understanding

 Petrucci and Portnoy build the song nicely into the chorus.
 Petrucci begins with normal volume swells, while Portnoy locks in with Myung.
 As Petrucci’s guitar gets busier with harmonics, chords and arpeggios, Portnoy’s drumming becomes busier.